 First Home Buyers

-From 1 July 2017 there will be no NSW Government stamp duty for first home buyers on home purchases up to $650,000, and concessional rates up to $800,000.
+There is currently no NSW Government stamp duty for first home buyers on home purchases up to $650,000, and concessional rates up to $800,000.

 For first home purchases of new homes, the NSW Government will provide buyers a grant of $10,000 for purchases up to $600,000.